LSCMTeaPartyClub/LSCMTeaPartyClub.github.io/legal.md

 {% else %}

 We do not collect any data about you or use any cookies.
+If you contact us, obviously we'll see your email address and whatever else you write.

 {% endif %}